Carnegie Mellon University

 Upcoming Seminars:

-Register Here **Attendees must register in advance and after registering will receive a confirmation email containing zoom line information about joining the seminar.
+**Virtual Attendees must register in advance and after registering will receive a confirmation email containing zoom line information about joining the seminar.
+You do not need a zoom account to attend or register.
+In-person attendees do not need to register.

 The IDeaS Seminar series are held during Spring and Fall semesters.
 Most seminars are live streamed and available on our YouTube page after the event.